VinayakBagaria/Go-Rabbitmq/README.md

 If consumer dies without sending ACK, RMQ can say that a message wasn't fully processed and will re-queue it.
 If any other worker is online, it will send it there immediately to complete processing.

 `No Message Timeouts`

+## Message Durability

+RMQ will forget all the queues and associated messages once crashes or quits.
+Hence, lost.
+So mark `both queues and messages as durable`.